freethinkingzen/MonteHallProblem/README.md

 | Goat   | Goat   |**CAR**| **CAR**   | Goat        |
 | Goat   | **CAR**| Goat  | Goat      | **CAR**     |
 | **CAR**| Goat   | Goat  | Goat      | **CAR**     |

+## Results

+- **Keep Original Door: 33%**

+- **Switch Doors: 66%**

+While these probabilities can underperform or overperform, these are the overall probabilities and will more closely match these numbers with higher numbers of ROUNDS (Law of Large Numbers)

+T